 Bad Spark Plug or Loose Connection on Toro Mower

-A spark plug that is excessively dirty from carbon and oil buildup can foul out causing your engine to misfire.
-A spark plug that is not properly gapped and doesn’t make good connection can also contribute to the starting problems with your Toro.
+A spark plug that is excessively dirty from carbon and oil buildup can fail and cause your engine to misfire.
+A spark plug that is not properly gapped and doesn’t make a good connection can also contribute to the starting problems with your Toro.

 Repair: Remove your spark plug and inspect it for signs of carbon buildup or cracked porcelain insulator.
 Replace with a new spark plug(s).
 Make sure they are correctly gapped.